openpracticelibrary/openpracticelibrary/src/pages/practice/bytesize-architecture-sessions.md

   This section should take ten minutes or less.

   For the first part of this section set a timer for three to five minutes.
 During this time everyone works individually and quietly on the same modelling task.
-After the timer elapses, each person explains their own diagram to the rest of the group.
+After the timer elapses, each person explains their own diagram to the rest of the group, while everyone else listens.

   This modus operandi might be atypical, here are few reasons why it’s useful: